EECS150/asic_labs_fa21/project/final.md

 ## Final Project Deliverables

-By now you should have designed a fully-functional processor from scratch that could be tapedout in silicon.
+By now you should have designed a fully-functional processor from scratch!
 Your design should pass all assembly tests at your reported maximum frequency.
 Your design should also pass all of the benchmark tests in at your reported maximum frequency, and you should report the cycle count for each of those tests.
 By the due date (Friday, December 11, 2020), each team needs to push their final commits to their team’s git repository.
 Only the final commit before the